c-ware/civs/README.md

 load and run CGI modules.

 ## Configuration
+Edit the Makefile, and note all of the comments that are present.
+You will need to edit the document root path, CIVS gallery filesystem path, and possibly other items.

 ## Deployment
 First, run `make` to compile everything.
 Decide on a HTTP server root path.